chadwickbureau/chadwick/doc/chapter1.rst

 any.
 For the purposes of the destination fields, a code of 5 indicates the runner scored, and is charged as unearned, and a code of 6 indicates the runner scored, and is charged as unearned to the team, but earned to the pitcher.
-Note that these codes only appear when the (NR) or (TUR) modifiers are explicitly used on the advancement code; there is no internal logic in Chadwick to ferret out which runs should be earned or unearned, as in many cases there is insufficient information, or the situation requires the judgment of the official scorer.
+These codes only appear when the (NR) or (TUR) modifiers are explicitly used on the advancement code.
+There is no internal logic in Chadwick to ferret out which runs should be earned or unearned, as in many cases there is insufficient information, or the situation requires the judgment of the official scorer.
 Runners which are put